antoineboquet/tailwind-safe-insets/README.md

 npm test
 ```

 The tests compile the utilities with Tailwind and check the generated CSS: values, the inset read on each side in LTR and RTL, a theme without `--spacing`, and that every utility writes the same property, reads the same theme token and sorts in the same order as its Tailwind counterpart.
 They also check that every tailwind-merge decision matches the one for the core counterparts, and type-check the helper.
-CI runs them against Tailwind 4.0.0 and the latest release, then installs the packed tarball the way a user would.

-To release, bump `version` in `package.json`, then push a matching `vX.Y.Z` tag.
-The publish workflow uses npm trusted publishing, so no npm token is stored in the repository.

 ## License